Everything you need to know about the Centre, its courses and where your studies could take you.

 (vi) evidence of English language proficiency if English is not your first language - for those applying from outside the UK this needs to be an IELTs test result of 7.0.
 You can find more information about English language requirements here.

 (v) a personal statement telling us why you want to do this course and why you are suitable.

-All this information should be sent to us in original document form to the Postgraduate Admissions Office.
+All this information should be sent to the Postgraduate Admissions Office.
 Incomplete applications can delay the selection process and you are advised to make sure you have all the necessary documentation together when you submit your application.
 You can find further advice on the Postgraduate Admissions Office website here: http://www2.warwick.ac.uk/study/postgraduate/apply/